Why is it in my pool?

 For persistent blanketweed, we have altered the management routine of the pond or used various chemical and biological treatments to reduce the problem.
 The most appropriate treatments will depend on the type of pond and the sorts of plants and fish stocked in it.
 Your local specialist pond store might be able to advise on available brands, and we can visit local customers to test their pond water and advise on treatments.

-Some of the stronger chemical treatments contain herbicides, oxidizing agents, or heavy-metals and can have unwanted side-effects so must be used with particular care (though the strongest aquatic herbicides have been banned for some years in Europe).
+Some of the stronger chemical treatments contain herbicides, oxidizing agents, or heavy-metals and can have unwanted side-effects so must be used with particular care.
+The strongest aquatic herbicides have been banned for some years in Europe.
 Barley-straw treatments work on some types of algae, but not all.
 Certain treatments aim to reduce nutrient availability.
 In deeper ponds, shading dyes can restrict the full spectrum of light from penetrating the water.
 Most treatments need repeating.
 Specialist electromagnetic devices can sometimes weaken the strands, resulting in shorter growths of blanketweed.
 In pools without plants or fish it is possible to use dosing devices that release a constant trickle of algicide.

 If you are having persistent blanketweed problems Contact Us to arrange a visit.
 We can test the water to see which nutrients are part of the problem, and offer advice on management and treatment options.